 The need for a traditional computer is no longer dire.
 Phones and tablets are often more than sufficient for casual users.
 Even those who require more than a mobile device have alternatives to expensive Windows and macOS laptops.
 Chrome OS computers will provide bigger screens and a proper keyboard, while also keeping the experience portable and light.
 But what is a Chromebook exactly, and how does it differ from a traditional PC?

 What is a Chromebook?

-So, should I buy a Chromebook?
+So, should I buy a Chrome OS computer?

 What are my buying options?

+Still want a Chromebook?
 Just like Windows PCs, Chromebooks come in all sorts of shapes, sizes, and form factors.
 There are larger-screened devices and some that are barely 10-inches in display size.